Which tomato variety is the best to grow in Kenya?

 Koko

-Koko is a high yielding and high quality cherry tomato variety you can grow in Kenya.
-The cultivar is from Japan has been evaluated at JKUAT for adoption in Kenya, It produces round, red, sweet, flavoured fruits.
-Its well Adapted to varying climates.
-Finally, Koko cherry tomato has an indeterminate growth with a long harvesting periods of up to 3 years.
+Koko is a high-yielding and high-quality cherry tomato variety you can grow in Kenya.
+The cultivar is from Japan and has been evaluated at JKUAT for adoption in Kenya, It produces round, red, sweet, flavored fruits.
+It’s well Adapted to varying climates.
+Finally, the Koko cherry tomato has an indeterminate growth with a long harvesting period of up to 3 years.
 Its other features include;

 • 75 days to mature (start of harvesting),